Cathay Pacific: 2017 Economy Class (777)

-2018 Economy Class (351)
+2018 Economy Class (35K)

-The A350-1000 Economy Class's design is based on the 2017 Economy Class design.
+The A350-1000 Economy Class utilises a highly customised version of the HAECO Vector Y+ seat.
 A separate drink holder and a bottle pouch are added.
-The seat padding is thicker than any other types of Economy Class.
-The headrest is also bigger.
+The screens are matted and feature a privacy layer, ensuring neighboring seats may not easily view each other's content for added privacy.
+The seat is double padded, making it thicker than any other Economy Class in the fleet (Other than the A321neo, which utilises the same seat).
+The faux leather headrest is also bigger.

-2021 Economy Class (321)
+2021 Economy Class (321neo)

-The 2021 Economy Class is identical to 2018 Economy Class design except for several upgrades- a 4k PTV.
+The 2021 Economy Class is identical to 2018 Economy Class, featuring the HAECO Vector Y+ design, except a few upgrades, such as a 4K resolution in-flight entertainment system, which had its privacy screen removed after user feedback regarding inaccessibility.
+In addition, a smaller LCD screen is added below the main screen for additional information such as flight time, and destination time.
+These aircraft were originally designated for Cathay Dragon, which had its brand dissolved prior to taking delivery of these A321neos, which is why Cathay's A321neo economy class features a distinct Cordova red colour scheme in contrast with the rest of the Cathay fleet, which all feature bottle green seating.

 Catering

 Food and beverages are complimentary on all flights, with two hot meals generally served on each flight for long haul flights, along with free alcoholic beverages.
 Foods served on flights from Hong Kong are provided by Cathay Pacific Catering Services (CPCS) facilities in Hong Kong.
 CLS Catering Services Limited, a joint venture with LSG Sky Chefs, provides inflight catering from Toronto and Vancouver airports; while Vietnam Air Caterers, a joint venture between CPCS and Vietnam Airlines, provides the same for flights from Ho Chi Minh City.
 Meals on Manila–Hong Kong flights are typically served in snack bags as complimentary snacks and drinks.